zweilosec/shell-scripts/README.md

 # shell-scripts
 A collection of various shell scripts for automation of common tasks

+## windows_collection.bat

+A Windows .bat script for enumerating a system for forensic analysis.
+Sends all output to a file for later parsing.

 ## autoSCP.sh

 Tool for automatically copying the contents of a folder to a remote system after connecting to wifi.